erik-riklund/wow/README.md

 plugin:invokeChannelListeners ('MY_CHANNEL', --[[ channel-specific argument, ... ]])
 ```

-> When using channels to communicate with other addons, it is important to clearly document the arguments expected by the channel listeners.
+> When your addon use channels to transmit messages and payloads to other addons, it is important to document the arguments that each listener will receive.

 ## Localization